paulwexler/opinions/on_coding/README.md

 We can take advantage of the fact that JSON has no tuple type and use Python's tuple as metadata to request a choice of templates.

-Of course if the application's `response_template` allows multiple templates for the same `status_code`, then the application must determine what object was actually returned before it can navigate that object with impunity.

 Here is an example of a template which accepts a dict or a list of dicts which have a "customers" key, or a dict with no "customers" key:
 ```python